-The Davenies community – pupils, siblings, parents, staff and friends – joined Head of Art, Mrs Newell, for an online art masterclass and raised over £1,000 in support of Bucks based family bereavement charity, Teddy’s Wish,
+The Davenies community – pupils, siblings, parents, staff and friends – joined Head of Art, Mrs Newell, for an online Big Draw art masterclass and raised over £1,000 in support of Bucks-based family bereavement charity, Teddy’s Wish.

 In a short while, Mrs Davies laminated 4,000 laminating pouches to be used as single-use face shields by front line NHS staff at Wycombe and Stoke Mandeville Hospitals, and is now aiming for 5,000!
 This phenomenal endeavour would not have been possible without the support of parents and friends of the Davenies community who have donated laminating pouches to the efforts of Mrs Davies, who has “been overwhelmed by everyone’s generosity!”

 Headmaster of Davenies, Carl Rycroft comments: "We are all extremely proud of Fiona’s initiative and the example she has set our boys.
 At Davenies, we actively encourage the boys to adopt a strong sense of service and Fiona’s willingness to help others during such a challenging situation exemplifies this in spades.
 I was thrilled when she asked if she could borrow the laminator from school and cannot think of a better way to put such resources to good use during these unprecedented circumstances.”

 The whole School welcomed representatives from Thames Valley Air Ambulance, Bliss and the Friends of Davenies to help celebrate the previous academic year’s charity achievements.